samuelsimoes/chrome-basecamp-notifier/README.md

-**[WIP]**

-# Basecamp Chrome Notifier V 1.0
+# Basecamp Chrome Notifier V 1.1

 Extension for Google Chrome which notifies the activity in your Basecamp Accounts with desktop notifications.

-Basecamp Chrome Notifier is in beta version, feel free to help us improve the extension.
+Feel free to help us improve the extension.

 Extension link on Chrome Store: http://d.pr/B38v